Minimum wage: Research after Card's and Krueger's work

 A 2010 study published in the Review of Economics and Statistics compared 288 pairs of contiguous U.S. counties with minimum wage differentials from 1990 to 2006 and found no adverse employment effects from a minimum wage increase.
 Contiguous counties with different minimum wages are in purple.
 All other counties are in white.

-In 1996, David Neumark and William Wascher reexamined Card and Krueger's results using payroll records from large fast-food chains, reporting that minimum wage increases led to decreases in employment.
+In 1996, David Neumark and William Wascher reexamined Card and Krueger's results using payroll records from large fast-food chains and reported that minimum wage increases led to decreases in employment.
 Their initial findings did not contradict Card and Krueger, but a later version showed a four percent decrease in employment, with statistically significant disemployment effects in some cases.
 Card and Krueger rebutted these conclusions in a 2000 paper.

 A 2011 paper reconciled differences between datasets, showing positive employment effects for small restaurants but negative effects for large fast-food chains.
 A 2014 analysis found that minimum wage reduces employment among teenagers.

 A 2010 study using Card and Krueger's methodology supported their original findings, showing no negative effects on low-wage employment.

 A 2011 study by Baskaya and Rubinstein found that federal minimum wage increases negatively impacted employment, particularly among teenagers.
 Other studies, including a 2012 study by Sabia, Hansen, and Burkhauser, found substantial adverse effects on low-skilled employment, particularly among young workers.

-A 2019 paper in the Quarterly Journal of Economics argued that job losses in studies like those of Meer and West, who found that a minimum wage "significantly reduces rates of job growth", are driven by unrealistic assumptions and that minimum wage effects are more complex.
+A 2019 paper in the Quarterly Journal of Economics argued that job losses in studies like those by Meer and West, who found that a minimum wage "significantly reduces rates of job growth", are driven by unrealistic assumptions and that the effects of the minimum wage are more complex.
 Another 2013 study by Fang and Lin found significant adverse effects on employment in China, particularly among women, young adults, and low-skilled workers.